pagkly/Zed/Investopedia/Investing/Acid-Test Ratio.md

 ---
 ## What Is the Acid-Test Ratio?

-The acid-test ratio uses a firm's balance sheet data as an indicator of whether it has sufficient short-term assets to cover its short-term liabilities.
+The acid-test ratio uses a firm's [[Balance Sheet]] data as an indicator of whether it has sufficient short-term assets to cover its short-term liabilities.
 This metric is more useful in certain situations than the current ratio, also known as the [working capital ratio](https://www.investopedia.com/terms/w/workingcapital.asp), since it ignores assets such as inventory, which may be difficult to quickly liquidate.

 The acid-test ratio is also commonly known as the [quick ratio](https://www.investopedia.com/terms/q/quickratio.asp).